Rycona/FF6-BC-Scouter/README.md

 TO DO
 -------------------------------------------
+- Rearrange Item Display to incorporate stats
+- Display Esper info on pickup
+- Make sure no advance info is given in battles where new characters appear (Vargas, Ultros3)
+- Stop displays during timed events
+- Show character info on Party Select menu
+- Display Blitz inputs when Blitz is selected in battle
 - Display Esper equipability for Esper Allocator seeds ('dancingmaduin' code)
 - Script for the Rage Menu to give info from the cursor without selecting, and maybe being able to sort/highlight by Elemental Affinities, Statuses, or Highest Multiplier